-- To ensure all staff understand, and are actively implementing, all key aspects of the school's policies including those for behaviour, attendance, uniform and safeguarding. - To maintain regular formal and informal contact with staff to ensure high quality and consistent provision.
+- To maintain regular formal and informal contact with staff to ensure high quality and consistent provision. - To understand all the different care and guidance available for students, which includes

-- To have an overview of all the different care and guidance available for students, e.g. Head of Learning Support, Head of Grandin Centre, Place2Be, learning mentors, teaching assistants, and external agencies. - To provide a link for parents, tutors, SEN team, teachers, subject leaders, SLT and external agencies. - To initiate and respond to communications with parents ensuring that they are kept fully informed and involved in the progress of their children. - To assist with monitoring student attendance and punctuality on a weekly basis and to take all the appropriate steps to ensure that attendance and punctuality of students are at the highest levels. - To oversee students on report and make contact with parents when necessary. - To oversee the key elements of positive behaviour management such as internal exclusion and academy detentions. - To play the leading role in the disciplining of students referring situations to the appropriate member of SLT when appropriate. - To maintain individual student records as necessary and ensure that they are kept up to date.
+Learning Support, Grandin Centre (KAA's Autism Unit), Place2Be therapy, mentoring, teaching assistants and services provided by external agencies.

+- To provide a link for parents, tutors, SEN team, teachers, subject leaders, SLT and external agencies. - To initiate and respond to communications with parents ensuring that they are kept fully informed and involved in the progress of their children. - To oversee students on report and make contact with parents when necessary. - To oversee elements of positive behaviour management.